mertvn/vnsorter/README.md

     useful for keeping track of games you haven't played yet e.g. !unplayed
     leave empty to not create any extra files

+"vnsorter_file": true or false

+    Create a !vnsorter.json file inside the directory of a VN match you can use these files on later runs to match folders to VNs without having to query VNDB again
+    this setting controls both the creation and the processing of !vnsorter.json files

 ### You probably want to leave these on their default settings